UltraStar-Deluxe/format/spec.md

 The association of header values to voices is defined by the numerical value after each `P` respectively, i.e. the header `P2` indicates the name of the voice whose notes are introduced by the `P2` voice change.
+If a song uses the voice change `Pn` the corresponding `Pn` header is required.

 > [!NOTE]
 >